cyschneck/Hydra/README.md

 # BA CSCI Honors Thesis

-Department of Computer Science at the University of Colorado, Boulder 2017-2018
+Department of Computer Science at the University of Colorado, Boulder

 The code in this repo is the working version of the thesis found in the link below.
 To run, follow instructions below

 Link to final PDF (coming soon)

-TODO: convert to Jupyter notebook

 ## Install and Run
 ```git clone https://github.com/cschneck/Ishmael.git```